 At its core, this moment is about liberty and freedoms that are being taken away.
-No matter what side you sit on regarding reproductive rights, this regression of rights sets a bad precedent for our country, particularly for Black women and men.
+No matter what side you sit on regarding reproductive rights, this regression of rights sets a bad precedent for our country, particularly for Black people.
 The NAACP strongly condemns this erosion of fundamental rights.